Family literacy project exceeds expectations

 Modelling was where the parents lead by example and their children could see that they were using reading, writing and print in everyday life.

 Around 20 practitioners learned the theory behind the practical work they do and how it can benefit children's literacy.
 They agreed to adopt the framework and report back on its application, how they adapted it, and impact.
 Most said that it helped promote many activities including enhancing parents' recognition of the reading behaviour in three and four year-old bilingual children, encouraging talk in two year olds and encouraging young, reluctant boys to begin communicating with writing.

 "We have been excited to see how the Early Years practitioners involved in this project are taking our ideas and developing them further to work with parents who have young children, so that they can help develop their interest in literacy from an early age," says Professor Nutbrown.

 Professor Nutbrown was delighted to discover that the initial 20 practitioners had shared the approach with some 300 colleagues, far more than anticipated.
 She added: "This has greatly exceeded our expectations and by the end of the project the new approach reached over 6,000 families."

 Notes for editors

-- This release is based on the findings from the Framework for Early Literacy Development with Parents: Opportunities, Recognition, Interaction and Models funded by the Economic and Social Research Council and carried out by Cathy Nutbrown at Sheffield University.
+- This release is based on the findings from the Framework for Early Literacy Development with Parents: Opportunities, Recognition, Interaction and Models funded by the ESRC and carried out by Cathy Nutbrown at Sheffield University.
 The project built on the results of two earlier projects - REAL (Raising Early Achievement in Literacy) and Making it REAL (in Collaboration with the National Children's Bureau).